that-one-tool/performer/docs/index.md

 # Introducing Performer

-A lightweight tool to evaluate your JS/TS code performance

 ## Objective

 Performer aims at catching regressions you could introduce in your code, as well as check the performances in the first place.
 By using Performer in your unit tests, you can create performance regression tests, that will help you to avoid missing code changes that might harm your code performances very quickly.
-Using Performer in this case will allow you to safely refactor your code without the risk of introducing changes that might affect performances that you could miss before going live on production.
+Using Performer in this case will allow you to **safely refactor** or **reliably optimize** your code without the risk of introducing changes that might affect performances that you could miss before going live on production.

 Performer is meant to **benchmark code you control**: to get the most reliable results, you must make sure to properly mock any external service that you code is using (e.g. database calls, etc.).